What is the Starburst Icehouse Architecture

 Metadata and manifest files.
 A lot of metadata and manifest files.

-Metadata files keep track of table state.
-Data files are stored in a table instead of in directories, and manifest files are tracked in a manifest list that stores metadata about the manifest.
-This blog previously mentioned that Iceberg supports “time travel” via snapshots of the table in the past, which can be accessed by a manifest list which points to manifest files that represent an older version of the table.
+Metadata files keep track of the table state.
+Data files are stored in a table rather than in directories, and manifest files are tracked in a manifest list that stores metadata about them.
+This blog previously mentioned that Iceberg supports “time travel” via snapshots of the table from the past, which can be accessed via a manifest list that points to manifest files representing older versions of the table.
 On top of that, the format is smart and reuses manifest files when it can for files that remain constant across multiple snapshots.
 Otherwise, every single transaction is stored, tracked, and able to be accessed as part of a given snapshot.

 There’s a ton of complexity to Iceberg working as great as it does.
 You can read the Iceberg spec or our blog explaining Iceberg architecture for more detailed information.